RogueArt/minecraft-plugins-java/README.md

 Small, cool plugins written in Java made with the help of the Spigot and CraftBukkit APIs.

 **How to Use:**
-Simply drag and drop the .jar file located in the src folder into the plugins section of your Spigot or Bukkit server.
-Then reload the server by typing /rl confirm.
-Type /pl to confirm that the plugin exists in your server and you should be able to use it without any issues.
+- Drag and drop the .jar file for each plugin into the plugins section of your Spigot or Bukkit server.
+- Reload the server with /rl confirm
+- Type /pl to confirm that the plugin exists in your server
+- If you can see the plugin listed with /pl, then you can use it.
+Enjoy!

 **1. HelloWorld**
 - Basic program as intro to Minecraft plugin development.
 Type /hello and server greets you with a welcome in formatted text